Keita Bates-Diop: Brooklyn Nets (2024)

 On February 8, 2024, Bates-Diop was traded to the Brooklyn Nets in a three-team trade involving the Memphis Grizzlies.
 On March 27, 2024, the Nets announced that Bates-Diop would miss the rest of the season due to a fractured tibia.

 On July 6, 2024, Bates-Diop was traded to the New York Knicks alongside Mikal Bridges and one second-round pick in exchange for Bojan Bogdanović, Mamadi Diakite, Shake Milton, 4 unprotected first-round picks, an unprotected pick swap, a top four protected first round pick, and an unprotected second-round pick.
 Before ever appearing in a game for the Knicks, on October 2, 2024, Bates-Diop was traded back to the Minnesota Timberwolves in a three team trade involving the Charlotte Hornets in which Minnesota also acquired Donte DiVincenzo, Julius Randle, and one Lottery Protected first-round pick.
 The Hornets received DaQuan Jeffries, Charlie Brown Jr., Duane Washington Jr., three second-round picks and draft compensation.
 New York acquired Karl-Anthony Towns and the draft rights to James Nnaji.
 On October 21, he was waived by the Timberwolves after playing only two preseason games.

 Qingdao Eagles (2025)

 On February 20, 2025, Bates-Diop signed with the Qingdao Eagles of the Chinese Basketball Association (CBA).

 Coaching career

-Sioux Falls Skyforce (2025–present)

-On October 23, 2025, Bates-Diop was hired by the Sioux Falls Skyforce of the NBA G League as an assistant coach, causing him to retire from basketball as a player.
+On October 23, 2025, Bates-Diop was hired by the Sioux Falls Skyforce of the NBA G League as an assistant coach, despite not announcing his retirement.